isaacarnault/aws-efs/EFS_EC2.md

 </p>
 </details>

-You can also use <b>EC2 - EFS - Instance 1</b> and <b>EC2 - EFS - Instance 2</b> `IPv4 Public IP` in our web browser.
+You can also use <b>EC2 - EFS - Instance 1</b> and <b>EC2 - EFS - Instance 2</b> `IPv4 Public IP` in your web browser.
 Both queries should append a unique index.html file and retrieve the same web page.

 <details>
 <summary>🔴 See output</summary>